About the Organization

 We have also received international correspondents from other countries such as Senegal, Liberia, Ivory Coast, Nigeria and Cameroon; all of which requested for partnership.
 “I saw some wonderful posts from Mill Neck International on Facebook.
 Well done to you and your YOM” Shirley (WFD-YS secretary) wrote in one of her emails to us.
 This is an awesome result.
 And as we proudly congratulate ourselves, we also wish to say a big “Thank You” to the entire Mill Neck Organization for the life changing work around the globe.

-GNAD-YS ‘s next activity on the MNI project is the Project Monitory and Evaluation.
-Even as we await this activity, we have already witnessed the awesome effect of this project on the Department of Social Welfare; who had pledged their maximum support for the deaf youth in the Cape Coast Municipality, we also believe this project has brought a change to the lives of the deaf youth in the cape coast municipality.
+GNAD-YS ‘s next activity on the MNI project was the Project Monitory and Evaluation.
+Even as we awaited this activity, we have already witnessed the awesome effect of this project on the Department of Social Welfare; who had pledged their maximum support for the deaf youth in the Cape Coast Municipality, we also believe this project has brought a change to the lives of the deaf youth in the cape coast municipality.
 Today, we have 4 deaf ladies among the 10 leaders and 2 females among the 5 boards of the Cape Coast Youth Association (project site).
 We also believe that the result or outcome of this project will put GNAD-YS on a greater path towards achieving more for the deaf youth in Ghana.

 GNAD-YS feels greatly indebted to MNI for the opportunity, support and the love shown us.
 Words cannot really express our appreciation.
 As we work towards the end of this project, we believe that we will be able to sustain our relationship with MNI for many more years to come.